 Learn About Grand Canyon Geology

+Grand Canyon fossils are fascinating to many.
 When you take one of the Grand Canyon tours led by top Vegas tour companies, such as Grand Canyon Destinations, you will make some interesting discoveries about rocks and Grand Canyon fossils.
-Many of the fossils in the Grand Canyon are found in sedimentary rock.
-Sedimentary rock is made up of pieces of sand and mud, which build up over time.
+Many of the fossils in the Grand Canyon are in sedimentary rock.
+Sedimentary rock has pieces of sand and mud, which build up over time.
 They mineralize and turn into rock types, such as sandstone, mudstone (shale), or limestone.

 Grand Canyon Fossils

-Some of the fossil types, which mainly make up the remains of marine animals, are listed below.
+Some of the fossil types, which mainly make up the remains of marine animals, are below:

 First, Brachiopods include fossilized shells that live in the clear waters of the ocean.
 Crinoids make up tiny disks, made from the arms and stem of animals, or creatures rooted to the ocean floor.
 Bryozoans serve as habitats for microscopic size animals.